Do Goat Horns Grow Back if Broken or After Disbudding?

 If goat horns are broken or fall off, they will regrow.
 Nevertheless, the horns are never the same after being broken.

-In goats, the horns are formed of bone and coated in keratin to protect them from predators and surroundings.
+In goats, the horns are formed of bone and coated in keratin to protect them from predators and their surroundings.
 Like antlers, they don’t shed.
 There is a blood supply to the bone, but there is none to the keratin.

 Can a Goat’s Horn Fall Off?